What is CGRP?

 - Pain, hardening or redness around the injection site (1 in 20 people)

-For this reason, these treatments need to be used with caution in people who have a higher risk of stroke or other vascular diseases (diseases causing narrowing of the blood vessels which feed the brain, heart and other organs).
+- A research study conducted in mice showed that CGRP blocking drugs might increase the risk of a stroke.
+For this reason, these treatments need to be used with caution in people who have a higher risk of stroke or other vascular diseases (diseases causing narrowing of the blood vessels which feed the brain, heart and other organs)

 Please inform your clinician if you: